-You may be reimbursed up to A$14,096 per year for academic degrees, top credential programs, advanced specializations and technical certifications.
+You may be reimbursed up to $10,000 per year for academic degrees, top credential programs, advanced specializations and technical certifications.

 All regular Adobe employees who are in good performance standing are eligible for this benefit.
 Regular employees include part-time employees who work the minimum hours required to be eligible for benefits.
 Interns and Adobe-paid temporary employees are not eligible, except where legally required.
 You must be employed with Adobe when the course begins and ends to receive reimbursement.

-Adobe’s Learning Fund covers up to A$14,096 for 2022 for undergraduate, graduate, PhD and MBA degree programs, as well as certain certifications, through accredited institutions.
+Adobe’s Learning Fund covers up to $10,000 per year for undergraduate, graduate, PhD and MBA degree programs, as well as certain certifications, through accredited institutions.
 The benefit also covers certain approved certifications [PDF] from non-accredited institutions.

 Unless it’s part of a covered certification program, a program/class must exceed one week (seven days) in duration based on the start and end dates of the course or program.
 One- or two-day courses, seminars and workshops may be reimbursable through the professional development reimbursement benefit.

 You’ll receive reimbursement for the cost of tuition, course fees, certification fees and required books specific to your approved course work.
 You may request reimbursement of the learning opportunity once you have completed the course with a grade of C or better or P (if pass/fail), successful completion or the local country equivalent.
 You must successfully pass the certification exam to be reimbursed.
 Adobe will pay 100% of these costs up to the maximum benefit allowed, less appropriate taxes as applicable.